scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - The following fields in the updated TRC MUST remain the same compared to the predecessor TRC:
    - The voting quorum set in the `votingQuorum` field.
-   - The core ASes specified in the `coreASes` field.
+   - The Core ASes specified in the `coreASes` field.
    - The authoritative ASes specified in the `authoritativeASes` field.
    - The number of sensitive and regular voting certificates as well as Control Plane root certificates included in the `certificates` field and their distinguished names.
    - The set of sensitive voting certificates specified in the `certificates` field.